AIDASoft/podio/doc/advanced_topics.md

 classes, that help with instrumenting readers and writers with functionality to read and write all the necessary EDM definitions.

-- The `EDMDefinitionCollector` is intended to be inherited from by writer.
+- The `EDMDefinitionCollector` is intended to be inherited from by writers.
 It essentially collects the EDM definitions of all the collections it encounters.
   The `registerEDMDef` method it provides should be called with every collection that is written.
 The `getEDMDefinitionsToWrite` method returns a vector of all